-You can set the Hanging Indent the same way; however, this tab stop changes all other lines in a paragraph.
+You can set a hanging indent the same way; however, this tab stop changes all other lines in a paragraph.

 To set the left, center, right, and decimal tab stops:

-- Click the tab selector until the tab stop you wish to use appears.
+- Click the tab selector until the tab stop you want to use appears.

 - Left-click the location on the horizontal ruler where you want your text to appear.

 - Press the Tab key to reach the tab stop.

 To use Find and Replace to replace existing text:

 - Click the Replace command on the Home tab.
 The Find and Replace dialog box appears.

 - Enter text in the Find field that you want to locate in your document.